 “These folks will get paid at least after two years,” Messina said.

 “Vultures are trying to come in and try to buy the little piece I’m already fighting to have the 51 percent I need for two years,” Figaro said.

-Messina noted the NJ Cannabis Regulatory Commission (NJCRC) should look into Financial Source Agreements (FSAs) to ensure there are no secret owners pulling the strings.
+Messina noted the NJ Cannabis Regulatory Commission (NJCRC) should look into Financial Source Agreements (FSAs) to ensure no secret owners are pulling the strings.

 He is not the only one worried about the nature of FSAs.

 “That’s going to be a problem you can control,” Messina said.
 “There’s a lot of folks that can be great partners.
 There’s also a lot of oily snake salesman in this industry,”

 “Trying to find the balance between hoping in the shadows versus being in the light,” Figaro said, is very difficult.
 “I cannot use the seven years of blood, sweat, and tears I put into my business.”

 “It doesn’t make sense to put down that kind of experience,” Messina noted.

 The cronyism or aggressive advocacy needed to obtain a town resolution was discussed at length.
 Some lamented those with friends in town government who can charm them behind closed doors can get local approval.
 It’s very different for neophytes.

 “Ultimately, we’re going to file a lawsuit to get into a town,” Messina said.